10 Tips for Shooting Great Video of Your Shelter Animals

 Hold steady!
 If you don’t have a tripod, just sit the camera or device at the right distance and height using a stool, table or—if you’re outside—even the roof of a car.

 Light, light, light.
 If you have bad light, you have bad video.
 If you’re shooting inside, get near a window.
-If you’re outdoors, take care things don’t get too bright, especially when shooting with lower-end equipment (phones, point-and-shoot cameras)—you might get really washed out, overly bright video.
-And remember, don’t shoot with a light source directly behind your subjects unless you want a silhouette effect.
+If you’re outdoors, take care things don’t get too bright—watch for hard shadows and squinting subjects, or better yet, move to the shade.
+Keep an eye out for backlighting unless you want a silhouette effect.

 Sound.
 Try to be near the microphone on your device, and be sure to speak up.
-This can be adjusted in editing and by using better equipment, such as a dedicated directional mic.
-On a shoestring and in a hurry?
-Try not to be in places with much echo, wind or background noise.
+If the device is at a distance, an earphone can act as a mic.
+Avoid places with much echo, wind, or background noise.

 Editing. iMovie for the Mac and Movie Maker for PC can do most everything you might need.
 You’ll also find built-in editing tools on YouTube and video clip apps available for most devices.

 Going online.
-Check your YouTube channel settings, which will allow you to switch off ads that might appear on your videos.
-Vimeo is another video hosting option with fewer ads and the ability to pay for a premium account.
-Lastly, keep in mind that uploading your video directly to Facebook (rather than linking to it from YouTube or elsewhere) can greatly increase your reach.
+In addition to YouTube, Vimeo is a video hosting option with fewer ads and the ability to pay for a premium account.
+Keep in mind that uploading video directly to Facebook (rather than linking to it from YouTube or elsewhere) can greatly increase your reach.
 Don't miss TikTok as a potential channel.

 Point of View.
 Frame your action well.
 If you’re interviewing one person, the viewer doesn’t need to see the entire building they’re standing in unless it’s relevant to the topic.
 When it’s time to show the environment, do it in a separate shot.